admsk2/snooperl/README.md

 # snooperl
-Small application written in **PERL** to find defined string among specific files and replace it with another one.
+Small application written in **PERL** which searches for defined string among specific files and replaces it with another one.

-Useful with larger amount of files, where you can not do such replacement manually.
+Useful in situations where you can not do such replacement manually, e.g., you have 10000 files to deal with.

 ### Environment
 First, make sure you have **PERL** _(at least v5.18.2)_ environment installed on your machine.
-If you are not **_Windows_** user, **PERL** is included in your OS.
+If you are not a **_Windows_** user, **PERL** is included in your OS.
 Just make an update.

 For further informations: